RuhulAmeen24/ruhell/README.md

 ## How to run
 1. Use command `make` to run the makefile which will create an executable named `ruhell`
 2. Then run `./ruhell` which will run the executable and open the prompt of the shell
+3. Enter the commands you need to execute in the displayed prompt.

 ## Code Information